The Symptoms & Triggers of Misophonia

 Wrappers: plastic bags crinkling/rustling, plastic bags opening or being rubbed and crinkling food packages.

-Cars: sitting idling for long periods of time, beep when car is locked, car doors slamming and turn signal clicking.
+Cars: sitting idling for long periods of time, beep when car is locked, car doors slamming, keys banging against steering column and turn signal clicking.

-Heavy equipment: lawnmowers, leaf blower, refrigerator, air conditioning and chain saws.
+Heavy equipment: lawnmowers, leaf blower, air conditioners and chain saws.

 Impact sounds: other people’s voices, muffled bass music or TV through walls, doors/windows being slammed and basketball thumps.